td512/browser.js/README.md

 That's it!
 You're done.
 You can now browse to the place you put the client, and all things going well you'll be looking at something like this:

 <img width="200px" src="https://share.s3.theom.nz/60b5f3a0-a95d-4572-bbef-1e018897027a/chrome_wSEz1aLRD2.png" />

+## I want to see it in action!

+A demo is available [over here](https://browserjs.s3.theom.nz/index.html)